-This latest beacon operates as G0BWC on 144.021MHz, transmitting just 10 milliwatts every 10 seconds, using 4FSK "Horus Binary v2" modulation.
-This is decoded using the HorusGUI software, set for 50 baud and 244Hz tone spacing and the program will automatically calculate the distance, bearing (and elevation) from your receiver.
-There's also an experimental web-based decoder: https://horus.sondehub.org/
+The 4FSK can be decoded using the HorusGUI software, set for 50 baud and 244Hz tone spacing and the program will automatically calculate the distance, bearing (and elevation) from your receiver.
+If you can't get this to run under Windows11, try the experimental web-based decoder: https://horus.sondehub.org/

 Please use the form below to report your reception of the beacon.